alberteaznwong/ANUBI/README.md

 **3. Binding free energy calculation: gmx_MMPBSA;**
 **4. Sequence Sampling using Monte Carlo methods: We have two different modes PEPTIDE MODE and PROTEIN MODE**

-It automates the process from input preparation to result generation.
 ![ANUBI Workflow](image/workflow.png)
 ---